-For activities that present no significant risks, such as trips to venues in the local Bolton area that take place within the student's normal timetabled hours, a letter home to parents requesting permission is not required.
-In order to minimise paperwork and in an effort to work towards becoming paperless.
-We will inform parents/guardians of the details of the trip by text message.
-These type of trips will not incur any cost to the student and will be considered as a compulsory trip.

-Where a department regularly goes on trips within the Greater Manchester area, we will send a letter home at the start of the year outlining the planned visits for the academic year, and seek a permission slip to cover these multiple trips.
-We will send a reminder text message to parents/guardians two weeks before each trip.
-Students may be responsible for their own travel to and from the location being visited
+For activities that present no significant risks, such as trips to venues in the local Bdon area that take place within the student's normal timetabled hours, parents' permission is not required.
+In order to minimise paperwork and in an effort to work towards becoming paperless, we will inform parents/guardians of the details of the trip by text message.
+Details of the trip will be available to view on the Parent Portal.
+These types of trips will not incur any cost to the student and will be considered as a compulsory trip.
+Where a department regularly goes on trips within the Greater Manchester area, we will add these details to the Parent Portal at the start of the year outlining the planned visits for the academic year, and seek permission via the Parent Portal to cover these multiple trips.
+We will send a reminder text message to parents/guardians before each trip.
+Students may be responsible for their own travel to and from the location being visited.

-For activities which are low risk but are not within the local Bolton area, outside of normal Sixth Form hours, or if the activity is not funded by The Sixth Form, we will send an email/letter home.
-This letter will include a consent slip which must be signed by the parent/guardian and returned to Student Information prior to the trip taking place, along with payment if required.
+For activities which are low risk but are not within the local Bolton area, outside of normal Sixth Form hours, or if the activity is not funded by The Sixth Form, we wladd these details to the Parent Portal and ask you to give permission via the portal.
+If there is a cost for the trip, payments can be taken at Student Information or over the phone through our Finance team.
+Please note that payment can only be taken once permission has been given.
 Where a deposit is needed, this must be paid in accordance with the date provided to guarantee a place.
-If the trip does not go ahead we will endeavour to refund the deposit, however, this may sometimes be non-refundable.
+If the trip does not go ahead, we will endeavour to refund the deposit, however, this may sometimes be non-refundable.

-For educational visits which include an overnight stay or a high risk activity (such as fieldwork or outdoor activities), The Sixth Form will seek additional detailed information.
-We will send a Medical Consent Update Form for each student attending, along with the letter that contains a parent/guardian consent slip, both of which must be returned, fully completed prior to the student attending.
+For educational visits which include an overnight stay or a high-risk activity (suchas fieldwork or outdoor activities), The Sixth Form will seek additional detailed information.
+We will issue a Medical Consent Update Form for each student attending, along with the 6th form code of conduct and a letter that contains a parent/guardian consent slip, both of which must be returned, fully completed prior to the student attending.

-It is the student's responsibility to update their personal information (including allergies, medical conditions etc.) and emergency contact numbers when necessary, via the Student Portal or by informing Student Information.
+It is the student's responsibility to update their personal information (including allergies, medical conditions etc) and emergency contact numbers, when necessary, by informing Student Information.
 On any trip or visit, the Student Code of Conduct applies.